 In April 2020, the Irish Data Protection Commission released a report known as the ‘cookie sweep survey,’ which examined the cookie policies and practices of 38 unnamed firms operating in Ireland.

 The Irish DPC used a three-color coding system to assess the data controllers’ compliance levels: Red, Green, and Amber.
 While green denoted full compliance, amber denoted minor compliance issues and red denoted non-compliance.
 Only two of the 38 entities examined received the full green rating from the Irish DPC.

 In April 2020, the Irish DPC issued a guidance note concerning cookies and similar technologies.
 Organizations were given a 6-month grace period (until October 2020) to bring their cookie usage in line with the guidance.

 10.3 What are the key takeaways from the Irish DPC cookie guidance?

 According to the DPC, businesses must obtain user consent in line with GDPR requirements.
 This means the consent must be: freely given, specific, informed, and unambiguous.
-However, the guidelines provide two crucial exceptions, which are: the communications exemption, and the strictly necessary exemption.
+However, the guidelines provide two crucial exceptions: the communications exemption, and the strictly necessary exemption.

-If you allow third parties to add plugins, widgets, pixel trackers, or "like" buttons, you need to be aware of the kind of data shared with these third parties.
+If you allow third parties to add plugins, widgets, pixel trackers, or “like” buttons, you need to know of the kind of data shared with these third parties.

 Read more on the Irish DPA Cookie Guidance.